-The majority of my work involves actively seeking out or editing objects and textiles, including those which have been discarded.
+The majority of my current work involves actively seeking out or editing objects and textiles, often those which have been scavenged or discarded.
 I gravitate towards these media because they have an inherent history that is attached to where they came from, who used them, and how they were used.
 They are linked to the process of becoming: from what they were to what they will be.
 These materials are underscored with humanness.
-As such, an object, material, or installation can become an intermediary for people and their experiences.
+As such, the repetition, care, and specificity of construction within theses objects or materials allows me to become an intermediary for people and their experiences.